 THE MAN FROM U.N.C.L.E.
 The Gazebo in the Maze Affair 1965

 This is the 27th episode of 1964 to 1968 spy series, THE MAN FROM U.N.C.L.E.
 The series ran for a total of 105 episodes.
-The first season was filmed in black and with the remainder shot in colour.
+The first season was filmed in black and white with the remainder shot in colour.
 Robert Vaughn plays agent Napoleon Solo while David McCallum plays Illya Kuryakin.
 Leo G Carroll plays Mister Waverly, the boss of the secret agency known as U.N.C.L.E.
 (United Network Command for Law & Enforcement) Their main enemy is THRUSH, an organization out to take over the planet.

 This is an enjoyable romp through that fake Hollywood image of the English countryside.
 UNCLE agent David McCallum is captured George Sanders and whisked off to a castle in the UK.
 Sanders has a bone to pick with UNCLE.
 UNCLE had helped depose Sanders when he was a dictator of a small South American country.
 He wants some pay-back.